Table of Contents

 Check your desired entity name if it is the unique name in the company registrar of Cyprus.
 The country will only accept a name that is different from other registered companies.

-After having all required documents, you must submit to the Registrar of Companies in Cyprus and wait for the approval.
+After having all the required documents, you must submit them to the Registrar of Companies in Cyprus and wait for approval.

 Step 4: Submit the related fees and receive the result

 The Cyprus incorporation process usually takes around 5 working days.
 If you submit all required papers, information, and fees, you are most likely to own a Cyprus company.